Assessment and Data

 - Assessment outcomes provide meaningful and understandable information.

 We view assessment as the starting point, not end point, for pupils’ learning.
 Continuous assessments are used by teachers to develop the next steps in pupils’ learning.
-Pupils then have an on-going dialogue about their ‘targets’.
+Pupils then have an on-going dialogue about their work.
 Written and oral feedback is used, including pupil self-assessment and peer assessment of pieces of work and work is planned against age related expectations and the ability of the children.

 Data

-ARE |
+School ARE |

-ARE |
+National ARE |

 ||